openbsd/xenocara/lib/mesa/docs/gallium/cso/rasterizer.rst

 between the vertex colors.

-The actual interpolated shading algorithm is obviously implementation-dependent, but will usually be Gourard for most hardware.
+The actual interpolated shading algorithm is obviously implementation-dependent, but will usually be Gouraud for most hardware.

 .. note::